 - Enrichment Programme: Guest Speakers – all sectors

 - Speedy Speaker Assemblies

 - Careers Evening – includes STEM ambassadors, ASK Apprenticeship Service and training companies

 A provider wishing to request access should contact:

 Mrs Bethany Rumming, Careers Leader – firstname.lastname@example.org 0116 2879921 ext 321

 Mr Ben Hawthorne, Careers Advisor – email@example.com 0116 2879921 ext 328

 Opportunities for access

-Click here for a complete list of the ‘2018 – 19 Career Lunchtime Guest Speakers’ we have had the pleasure of visiting our campus, and have taken the time to give our students an insight into the World of Work – thank you.
+Click here for a complete list of the ‘2021 – 22 Careers Volunteers’ who we have had the pleasure of their visits to our campus, and have taken the time to give our students an insight into the World of Work – thank you.